LinChenMRI/AD-OnVDMP/Readme.md

-# Demo of glucose uptake and clearance in Alzheimer's disease mouse brain detected by onVDMP MRI
+# Demo of Glucose uptake and clearance in Alzheimer's disease mouse brain with tauopathy detected by onVDMP MRI

 Authors: Lin Chen, Jiadi Xu*